Land's End Resort

 In general, there are three basic systems: the in-town “Homestead Trail” often called the “Roger’s Loop” trailhead, easily accessible from Baycrest Hill.
 North of Homer is “Lookout Mountain”, often called the “Ohlson Mountain Trails”, which is higher in elevation and more reliable, many of the local races are held there as well.
 It is only a short drive from town.
 Finally, McNeil Canyon, where there are many trails that wind through beautiful forests, 30 minutes from Homer out East End Road.

-Here’s more detail of the three trail systems:
+Read on for a more detailed description of the three trail systems:

 From the Baycrest Roger’s Loop Trailhead, the Homestead Ski Loop heads east over gently rolling terrain until it crosses Diamond Creek.
 From there the trail climbs steadily to an open meadow on Pitzman’s Hill.
 A short downhill gives a brief respite before another climb up to the intersection with Master Blaster.
 The trail continues west skirting the edge of the forest until it comes to a four way intersection.
 A small bench here invites skiers to take a break and enjoy the view of Cook Inlet, Mt.
 Augustine and Mt.
 Illiamna volcanoes.
 A long downhill run to Diamond Creek is a fun payback for the uphill climbs.
 A left behind the bailing facility then a right with a short uphill brings you back to the Roger’s Loop trailhead.
 The top of the Homestead Loop is on private property.
 Please stay on the trail while on private property.